mas-bandwidth/gafferongames/content/post/reliability_ordering_and_congestion_avoidance_over_udp.md

 Since UDP does not guarantee the order of packets, the 100th packet received is not necessarily the 100th packet sent.
 It follows that we need to insert the sequence number somewhere in the packet, so that the computer at the other side of the connection knows which packet it is.

-We already have a simple packet header for the virtual connection from the <a href="http://www.gafferongames.com/networking-for-game-programmers/virtual-connection-over-udp">previous article</a>, so we'll just add the sequence number in the header like this:
+We already have a simple packet header for the virtual connection from the previous article, so we'll just add the sequence number in the header like this:

 <pre>   [uint protocol id]
    [uint sequence]